zelvios/website/README.md

 # Portfolio Website

-Welcome to the repository for my personal portfolio website!
-This website serves as a showcase of my work and skills across various technologies.
+Here you can find the code behind my personal portfolio website, designed to highlight my work and skills.<br>

 > [!NOTE]
-> A live version of the website will be available once it is near completion.
+> A live version will be available as it nears completion.